Created by Calebovitsch

 Throughout the rest of the first pack try to read the signals that are coming your way.
 This means look for good cards that you are getting in picks 7 – 12.
 If there are multiple signals for a specific color or color combination, this means that you are probably going to get a lot from these colors later in pack four.

 By the end of pack one you should have an idea of which color or colors are you going to play.
 In pack two try and pick the cards in these colors, but remember that the signals you saw previously will mean nothing in this and the next pack.
-The ideal situation is for you to pick cards from one main color in packs one and four, and for your second main color in packs two and three.
+The ideal situation is for you to pick cards from one or two main color in packs one and four, but be open to other possibilities in packs two and three.

 By the end of pack three you should have most of your deck ready.
 Do a final card count and unit count, take a look at your power curve.
 Picks from pack four should mainly smooth out your power curve and replace filler cards.